HenrikBengtsson/future/OVERVIEW.md

 ### Futures in R

-The [future] package in R defines a minimalistic Future API.
-The package itself only provides mechanisms for evaluating expressions _synchroneously_ via "lazy" and "eager" futures.
+The purpose of the [future] package is to provide/define a minimalistic Future API for R.  The package itself only provides mechanisms for evaluating expressions _synchroneously_ via "lazy" and "eager" futures.
 More advanced strategies can be implemented by other packages extending the future package.
 For instance, the [async] package resolves futures _asynchroneously_ via any of the backends that the [BatchJobs] framework provides, e.g. processing using multiple cores on a single machine, on a compute cluster via a job queue and so on.

 Here is an example illustrating how to create a future: